Skip to Content

 Absolutely hell yeah!

 We keep coming back to Thailand for this very reason.
-The Thais are one of the most warm-hearted and welcoming people we've ever come across.
+The Thai people s are one of the most warm-hearted and welcoming people we've ever come across.
 Most are Buddhist, a religion with tolerance and acceptance at its core.
-We felt this from the moment we set foot for our first time at Suvarnabhumi Airport as a young gay couple: no one cared that we are a gay couple, no one gave us funny looks and no one was violent towards us.
-At worst, people asked if we are brothers…!
+We felt this from the moment we set foot for our first time at Suvarnabhumi Airport as a young gay couple: no one cared that we were a gay couple, no one gave us funny looks and no one was violent towards us.
+At worst, people asked if we were brothers…!

 If you want to join a group tour of Thailand wiht other LGBT travellers check out the itinerary planning services offered by OUT Asia